zaunchat/landing/README.md

 # landing
-🖼 Landing page built with pure Html, Css and Javascript
+🖼 Landing page built with pure Html, Scss and Javascript